 - The Royal Canadian Mounted Police began (1920)

 - Voice of America began broadcasting news in German to short wave radios in Germany to combat Nazi propaganda, just weeks after the United States entered World War II (1942)

-- Four black students from North Carolina A&T State University sat down at the “whites only” lunch counter inside a Greensboro Woolworth store, a protest that lasted weeks and pressured governments to pass desegregation laws (1960)
+- Four black students from North Carolina A&T State University sat down at the “whites only” lunch counter inside a Greensboro Woolworth store (1960)

 - Canada introduced the Civil Marriage Act, making Canada the fourth country to sanction same-sex marriage (2005)

-- Jóhanna Sigurðardóttir was elected the first female Prime Minister of Iceland, becoming the first openly gay head of state in the modern world (2009)
+- Jóhanna Sigurðardóttir was elected the first female Prime Minister of Iceland, and became the first openly gay head of state in the modern world (2009)